supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 1. On the **GitHub Authorization** blade, click **Authorize** again.
 1. Back on the **az400m08l01** blade, monitor the progress of actions on the **GitHub Workflow** tile.

-    > **Note**: Wait for the build, deployment, and functional tests jobs of the GitHub workflow to complete.
+> **Note**: Wait for the build, deploy, and functional tests jobs of the GitHub workflow to complete.
 This should take about 5 minutes.

 #### Task 2: Review the results of creating the DevOps Starter project